Live2Create Leadership Academy

 "Now that I know who I am and what the world needs — what will I actually make?"

 The Signature Project.
-Students create something real inside their leadership track — a business pitch deck, an original art portfolio, a completed trades project, or a community campaign.
-This is the most student-directed work of the year.
-Grade 9 students get real feedback from outside the studio and revise.
+Students create something real inside their leadership track — a business pitch, an original art portfolio, a completed technical project, or a community campaign.
+The most student-directed work of the year.
+Older students must gather real feedback from outside the studio and revise before submission.

 Project: Signature ProjectTrack-SpecificStudent-Led Conf: Mar 1–5